gocd/docs.go.cd/gocd_helm_chart/introduction.md

 ---
-description: The GoCD Helm Chart page explains how to get started with GoCD for kubernetes using Helm.
+description: The GoCD Helm Chart page explains how to start a GoCD instance on kubernetes using Helm.
-keywords: gocd helm chart, cd pipeline
+keywords: gocd helm chart, cd pipeline, gocd kubernetes, gocd k8s
 ---

 # Introduction

+## Get started with GoCD on Kubernetes using the GoCD Helm Chart.

+*Note: This guide assumes that the users are familiar with the [Helm package management](https://helm.sh/) for Kubernetes.*

-The GoCD Helm Chart can be used to install a set of kubernetes resources on a kubernetes cluster for a successful installation of the GoCD server and agents in the cluster.
+Using the GoCD Helm Chart, you will be able to install a set of Kubernetes resources on a Kubernetes cluster. (for a successful installation of the GoCD server and agents in the cluster).

-Note:This guide assumes that the users are familiar with the Helm package management for Kubernetes.
-For those of you who are unfamiliar with helm, please refer to the [helm documentation]() before starting with the GoCD Helm chart.
+To get started, you'll need:

-The GoCD Helm Chart is currently present in the [incubator repo](https://hub.kubeapps.com/charts/incubator/gocd).
+1. The GoCD Helm Chart - this is currently present in the [incubator repo](https://hub.kubeapps.com/charts/incubator/gocd).

-Refer to the [prerequisites](prerequisites.md) section to start with the helm installation.
+2. The required [pre-requisites](prerequisites.md) for a Kubernetes install before you start with the helm installation.